Get A Quote

 • Insulation: The quality and amount of insulation in your home will influence heat retention and loss, which is vital when determining the appropriate furnace size.
 Proper insulation can allow you to choose a smaller furnace, reducing energy consumption and operational costs.

-• Window Quality: The type and condition of your windows play a role in your home’s heat load.
+• Window Quality: The type and condition of your windows play a role in your home's heat load.
 Energy-efficient windows with proper sealing can help maintain indoor temperature, which can impact your furnace size decision.
-Consult with Midwest Comfort & Heating technicians to assess your home’s windows and their influence on furnace size selection.
+Consult with Midwest Comfort Heating & Cooling technicians to assess your home's windows and their influence on furnace size selection.

 • Air Leakage: Gaps and cracks in your home's structure can allow cold air to enter and warm air to escape, affecting the efficiency of your heating system.
 Before choosing a furnace size, it's crucial to address any air leakage issues around doors, windows, or in the attic to optimize the performance of your new furnace.